 Firefighters gather at the site of an Israeli airstrike in Beirut, Lebanon on Wednesday.Hussein Malla/The Associated Press

-The U.S. and Iran both claimed victory after reaching the agreement, and world leaders expressed relief, even as more drones and missiles hit Iran and Gulf Arab countries.
-At the same time, Israel intensified its attacks on the Hezbollah militant group in Lebanon, hitting several commercial and residential areas in Beirut without warning.
-At least 112 people were killed and hundreds were wounded in one of the deadliest days in the latest Israel-Hezbollah war.
+The United States and Iran both claimed victory after reaching the agreement, and world leaders expressed relief, even as more drones and missiles hit Iran and Gulf Arab countries.
+At the same time, Israel intensified its attacks on the Hezbollah militant group in Lebanon, hitting commercial and residential areas in Beirut.

 Oil prices tumble after Iran, U.S. and Israel agree to ceasefire

-The Iranian parliament speaker said planned talks with the U.S. to seek a permanent halt to hostilities were “unreasonable” because Washington broke three of Tehran’s 10 conditions for an end to the fighting.
-In a social media post, Mohammad Bagher Ghalibaf objected to Israeli attacks on Hezbollah, an alleged drone incursion into Iranian airspace after the ceasefire went into effect and the U.S. assertion that it will not accept any Iranian enrichment capabilities in a final agreement.
+The Iranian parliament Speaker said planned talks were “unreasonable” because Washington broke three of Tehran’s 10 conditions for an end to the fighting.
+In a social-media post, Mohammad Bagher Ghalibaf objected to Israeli attacks on Hezbollah, an alleged drone incursion into Iranian airspace after the ceasefire took effect and U.S. refusal to accept any Iranian uranium enrichment capabilities in a final agreement.

-Iranian Foreign Minister Abbas Araghchi insisted that an end to the war in Lebanon was part of the ceasefire agreement with the U.S. Israeli Prime Minister Benjamin Netanyahu and U.S. President Donald Trump said the truce did not cover Lebanon.
+Iranian Foreign Minister Abbas Araghchi insisted that an end to the war in Lebanon was part of the ceasefire deal, but Israeli Prime Minister Benjamin Netanyahu and U.S. President Donald Trump said the truce did not cover Lebanon.
+When the deal was announced, Pakistan’s Prime Minister, whose country served as a mediator, said in a social-media post that it applied to “everywhere including Lebanon and elsewhere.”

-“The world sees the massacres in Lebanon,” he said in a post on X. “The ball is in the U.S. court, and the world is watching whether it will act on its commitments.”
+“The world sees the massacres in Lebanon,” Iran’s Mr. Araghchi said in a post on X. “The ball is in the U.S. court, and the world is watching whether it will act on its commitments.”

-White House press secretary Karoline Leavitt said the closing reported in Iranian state media was “completely unacceptable.”
-She repeated President Donald Trump’s “expectation and demand” that the strait be reopened.
+White House press secretary Karoline Leavitt said the closing of the Strait of Hormuz, reported in Iranian state media, was “completely unacceptable.”
+She repeated Mr. Trump’s “expectation and demand” that the channel be reopened.

-U.S. Defense Secretary Pete Hegseth said American and Israeli forces had achieved a “capital V military victory” and that the Iranian military no longer posed a significant threat to U.S. forces or the region.
+U.S. Defence Secretary Pete Hegseth said American and Israeli forces had achieved a “capital V military victory” and that the Iranian military no longer posed a significant threat to American forces or the region.
 The Iranian military said the country forced Israel and the U.S. to accept its “proposed conditions and surrender.”

 Iran said the deal would allow it to formalize its new practice of charging ships passing through the strait, a crucial transit lane for oil.
-But the details were not clear, nor was it known whether vessels would feel safe using the channel or whether ship traffic had resumed.
-It also was unclear whether any other country agreed to this condition.
-The White House said Trump is opposed to tolls for ship passage through the strait.
+The White House said Mr. Trump is opposed to tolls for ship passage through the strait.

 Fighting continues as Israel says U.S.-Iran ceasefire doesn’t apply to Lebanon